-Recently, there are some methods that convert the 3D point cloud to a 2D image according to the scan pattern of LiDAR sensors and then apply a 2D CNN on this 2D image.
+To better fit to the application of autonomous driving, some projection-based methods have been proposed.
+Compared to image-based methods, they are more suitable to process projections of LiDAR data and hence achieve a good accuracy while maintaining a high efficiency.
 FuseSeg~\cite{krispel2020fuseseg} combines color and spatial information to segment LiDAR point clouds.
-DeepTemporalSeg\cite{dewan2019deeptemporalseg} proposes a temporally consistent method for LiDAR point cloud segmentation.
-SqueezeSeg methods~\cite{wu2018squeezeseg,wu2019squeezesegv2} adopt SqueezeNet~\cite{iandola2016squeezenet} as the backbone and use a conditional random field (CRF) as post-processing.
-PointSeg~\cite{wang2018pointseg} adopts a similar architecture as SqueezeNet~\cite{iandola2016squeezenet} but uses dilation convolution to keep more spatial information.
-Based on SqueezeSeg, RangeNet++~\cite{milioto2019rangenet++} replaces the backbone with Darknet~\cite{redmon2018yolov3} and designs a $k$-Nearest-Neighbor ($k$-NN) search as its post-processing.
-Ideally, only nearby information should be utilized for label prediction.
-However, the nearby points in the projected image may be far away in the 3D space as shown in \figref{fig:incons}.
-In the proposed projected-point-based methods, 3D neighbor points are used instead of 2D ones to avoid this problem.
+DeepTemporalSeg~\cite{dewan2019deeptemporalseg} proposes a temporally consistent method for LiDAR point cloud segmentation.
+SqueezeSeg~\cite{wu2018squeezeseg,wu2019squeezesegv2} uses SqueezeNet~\cite{iandola2016squeezenet} as backbone and a conditional random field (CRF) for post-processing.
+PointSeg~\cite{wang2018pointseg} uses a similar architecture as SqueezeNet~\cite{iandola2016squeezenet}, but uses dilated convolutions to increases the receptive field.
+Based on SqueezeSeg, RangeNet++~\cite{milioto2019rangenet++} replaces the backbone with Darknet~\cite{redmon2018yolov3} and uses $k$-Nearest-Neighbor ($k$-NN) search for post-processing. \cite{8580596, 8351244} are projection-based methods designed for detecting drivable regions.
+While they have been implemented on FPGAs and are very efficient, they do not recognize other semantic objects. \cite{9134888,akadas20203d,10.1007/978-3-030-64559-5_16,li2020multi} are projection-based methods, which also achieve a good accuracy and are very efficient.
+Some related applications also utilize projection-based methods, like moving object segmentation \cite{chen2021moving}.
+While projection-based methods are efficient, nearby points in the projected image can be far away in the 3D space as shown in \figref{fig:incons}.
+In this work, we therefore explore the inherent relation between projection-based and point-based methods that preserve the 3D structure.